-Through my advocacy efforts, I’ve spoken with many team members who have shared their struggles and experiences with their epilepsy at work and outside of work.
+The most valuable part of my journey these past few years has been the conversations I have had with team members and others within the epilepsy community who have shared their struggles and experiences with their epilepsy at work and outside of work.
 They’ve told me how much they appreciate my bravery and perseverance to continue breaking down the stigma and spreading epilepsy education.
-People from across the company are now aware that they can come to me and ask questions about epilepsy, and have confidence that if I can’t answer it for them, I am able to connect them with people who can.
+People from across the company and in my personal life are now aware that they can come to me and ask questions about epilepsy and have confidence that if I can’t answer it for them, I am able to connect them with people who can.

 I want people to know that even though epilepsy is a disease, it does not define or limit a person and their potential.
 My seizure activity has always occurred in the left side of the brain, and typically ends up overtaking the entire thing causing a tonic-clonic (formerly grand mal) seizure.
 I am not strong in math, logic or science, nor am I good at data analytics.
 But what I lack in “left brain” skills I make up for with my strong communication and interpersonal skills, creativity, out-of-the-box thinking and change management leadership.
 Everyone with epilepsy has skills and abilities to bring to the table that contribute to team success.

 I’m proud of the impact I’ve been able to make so far, and feel energized to do more.
 Epilepsy is a disease that is so misunderstood and unfunded, and it takes advocates like myself and others to be the spark to create a wave of change.